Ringgit opens slightly lower against US dollar | theSundaily

 Ringgit opens slightly lower against US dollar

-KUALA LUMPUR: The ringgit opened slightly lower against the US dollar today as cautious sentiment clouded the market, ahead of the release of Bank Negara Malaysia's (BNM) statement of accounts as at Nov 30, later today.
+KUALA LUMPUR: The ringgit opened slightly lower against the US dollar today, despite Bank Negara Malaysia's measures to enhance the liquidity of the foreign exchange market.

 However, the local note traded higher against other major currencies.